How will I know what the best remedy or drug is for treating my osteoporosis?

 It is important to note that the DEXA test measures bone density, not bone strength, which overestimates how many women are at risk in order to prevent a small number of fractures.
 Further, it fails to identify women who may have dense but weak bones.
 Many women who are diagnosed with osteoporosis are encouraged to take prescription medications that are publicized as the only real way to combat the condition, which is another way Big Pharma has controlled the narrative around osteoporosis treatment and screening.

-Our treatment fact sheet also references non-drug alternatives in case you want to try a homeopathic method.
+Our treatment consumer health information also references non-drug alternatives in case you want to try a homeopathic method.
 When getting screened for osteoporosis, asking questions about density vs. strength may be in your best interest so you can better understand the severity of your condition and which treatment options would make the most sense.
 NWHN is committed to providing fully transparent, helpful information to women regarding osteoporosis given how Big Pharma has pushed for prescription drugs.
-For more information, check out our fact sheets linked above as well as our recent article from pages 6-7 of our January/February newsletter.
+For more information, check out our consumer health information linked above as well as our recent article from pages 6-7 of our January/February newsletter.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.